ricsanfre/pi-cluster/docs/_docs/node.md

 {{site.data.alerts.end}}

-cloud-init partition SSD Disk will be partitioned during firt boot. cloud-init will be configured to reserve 30 GB for root filesystem (OS installation) and the rest will be used for creating a Linux partition (ext4) mounted as `/storage`.
-This will provide local storage capacity in each node of the cluster, used mainly by Kuberentes distributed storage solution and by backup solution.
+cloud-init partition SSD Disk will be partitioned during first boot. cloud-init will be configured to reserve 30 GB for root filesystem (OS installation) and the rest will be used for creating a Linux partition (ext4) mounted as `/storage`.
+This will provide local storage capacity in each node of the cluster, used mainly by Kubernetes distributed storage solution and by backup solution.

 `cloud-init` configuration (`user-data` file) includes commands to be executed once in boot time changing partition table and creating a new partition before the automatic growth of root partitions to fill the entire disk happens.